 The file will be submitted to and reviewed by the local tenure and promotion committee.
-At the full discretion of the faculty member, the file may be submitted for additional review by the Palmetto College Campuses Tenure and Promotion Committee, the Executive Vice Chancellor and Vice Provost, or the Palmetto College Chancellor.
+At the full discretion of the faculty member, the file may be submitted for additional review by the Palmetto College Campuses Tenure and Promotion Committee or the Palmetto College Chancellor.
 The results of this review will be provided to the faculty member and forwarded to the local campus dean who will provide a written comprehensive evaluation of the faculty member's progress toward tenure and promotion.

 A report of marginal or unsatisfactory progress shall include a written summary of deficiencies and recommendations for correcting the deficiencies.
 A satisfactory report will include a written summary, with recommendations for continuing progress toward tenure and promotion.
-Files that have been reviewed by the Palmetto College Campuses Tenure and Promotion Committee, the Executive Vice Chancellor and Vice Provost, or the Palmetto College Chancellor will receive the same form of feedback.
+Files that have been reviewed by the Palmetto College Campuses Tenure and Promotion Committee or the Palmetto College Chancellor will receive the same form of feedback.
 A satisfactory report on a third year review shall not be construed as assurance of success in the candidate's penultimate year.
 A rating of unsatisfactory progress by the local tenure and promotion committee may be cited as evidence in support of non-reappointment.